 Storage method

-Many people are concerned about how to store their stickers.
-Glue is sensitive to high humidity and high temperatures.
+Many people are concerned about how to store their ski seals.
+The glue is sensitive to high humidity and temperatures.

-When you return from a winter trip to the backcountry, carefully apply the cheat sheet and hang it up to dry.
-It's best to dry it in a warm, well-ventilated area in a room, not near a stove.
+When you return from a backcountry trip during the winter, carefully attach the cheat sheet and hang the seals on a hanger or similar to dry.
+It's best to dry them in a warm, well-ventilated area of a room, rather than near a stove.

-The problem comes during the summer.
-They're vulnerable to heat and humidity, so summer is their worst enemy.
+The problem lies during the summer.
+Since it's sensitive to heat and humidity, summer is its nemesis.

-Therefore, we recommend storing them in a well-ventilated, relatively cool place, such as near the entrance to a warehouse or garage, or if that's not available, in the entryway.
-A
+Therefore, it's recommended to store it in a well-ventilated, relatively cool place such as near the entrance of a warehouse or garage, or even the front door if there's no garage.

 In the practical section that follows, I would like to explain how to use it on site, how to store it, and how to cut stickers